-During the year ended December 31, 2009 and 2010, the Company incurred a gain of US\$169,736 and US\$841,560 respectively resulting from the change in value.
+During the year ended December 31, 2010, all outstanding warrants were exercised and the Company incurred a gain of US\$841,560 resulting from the change in fair value.
 These gains are reported as a "change in fair value of warrant liability" in the accompanying consolidated statements of operations, as the warrants are not hedging instruments.